-The side effects from synthetic marijuana, or “spice” has been linked to many mental, and health issues.
+The side effects from synthetic marijuana, or “spice”, have been linked to many mental, and health issues.
 This includes trips to the emergency room for rapid heart rates, vomiting, headaches, anxiety, and more.
-Also, you can overdose from synthetic marijuana due to toxic reactions, elevated blood pressure, and can cause seizures.
+Also, you can overdose on synthetic marijuana due to toxic reactions, elevated blood pressure, and can cause seizures.

 Where Does the Law Stand on Delta 8?